Jonathan Bennett (actor): Personal life

-Bennett is openly gay.
-Bennett's mother Ruthanne died November 30, 2012, at 67, followed by his father David on April 28, 2014, at 73.
-On November 30, 2020, representatives for Bennett confirmed he was engaged to Amazing Race contestant and current Celebrity Page host Jaymes Vaughan, who proposed on the set for The Christmas House with an original song.
+On November 30, 2020, representatives for Bennett confirmed he was engaged to The Amazing Race contestant and current Celebrity Page host Jaymes Vaughan, who proposed on the set for The Christmas House with an original song.
 In 2021, Bennett and Vaughan became the first gay couple to appear on the cover of the magazine The Knot.
 In March 2022, the couple got married at the Unico Riviera Maya Hotel in Mexico.

+Bennett's mother Ruthanne died November 30, 2012, aged 67.
+His father, David, died on April 28, 2014, aged 73.